LOCATION: Rocklands, South Africa

 In the decade since Robinson’s first repeats, Nicole’s iconic problem has become a test piece for world-class climbers

 After Ondra, Daniel Woods claimed the fourth ascent in 2012.
 Woods mentioned that they found the problem “very mentally challenging”, partly due to the fact that the holds are so sharp that it only allows for a couple of burns during each session.

-Other noteworthy ascents followed over the years, including a 30 minute sent from Alex Megos, a barefoot top out from Charles Albert.
+Other noteworthy ascents followed over the years, including a 30-minute send from Alex Megos, and a barefoot top out from Charles Albert.

 |Date of Ascent||Climber||Suggested Grade||Notes|